MandarGogate/av-challenge-website/challenge-data/scene-gen.md

 The mixes are built using different SNR levels that range from -10 dB to +10 dB.

-### Creating the mix
+### Mix

-Once the target, masker and SNR are selected, random segments of the audio files are chosen to build the mix.
+Once the target, masker and SNR are selected, random segments of the noise files are chosen to build the mix.